rockettheme/docs/Docs/joomla/templates/praxis/faq.md

 ---
 title: Praxis: FAQ
-description: Your Guide to Using the Praxis Theme for Joomla
+description: Your Guide to Using the Praxis Template for Joomla
 breadcrumb: /joomla:Joomla/!themes:Themes/praxis:Praxis

 ---